 - 2 pounds ripe tomatoes - coarsely chopped *cut off any moldy bits of the tomatoes - the rest is still fine

 - 1 clove garlic

-- 1/2 small onion (preferably red) - coarsely chopped
+- 1/2 small onion (preferably red, but use whatever you have) - coarsely chopped

 - 1/2 cucumber - coarsely chopped